rawandrew/diagramming/mermaid_diagrams.md

 - `NODE_NAME["Label/Description"]` defines a node.
 A node is defined once and used everywhere in the diagram.
 - `ParentNode-- "arrow label" -->ChildNode` defines a flow between two nodes.
 The arrow label is optional.
 - `ParentNode --> |"arrow label"| ChildNode` can also be used to define a flow between two nodes.
 This is useful when you want to add a description to the flow.
 The description will be rendered on the diagram.
-- use `classDef` to define a class.
+- use `classDef className styleProperties` to define a class.
 You can then use `class` to apply the class to a node.
 You can define as many classes as you need.
-- use `class` to apply a class to a node.
+- use `class nodeId(s) className` to apply a class to a node.
 You can define multiple classes on a single node by separating them with a comma.

 ```mermaid
 flowchart TD